 A member becomes vested in TSERS after completing a minimum of five years of membership service.
 This means that the member will be eligible to apply for lifetime monthly retirement benefits based on age, service requirements and the formula described in this manual, as long as the member does not withdraw his or her contributions.
-A member also may be eligible for retiree health coverage as described on page 43.
+A member also may be eligible for retiree health coverage.